Abdulla-Alkhulaqui/ST-EXAM/README.md

 }
 ```
 --- A. We can make the class thread-safe, if we make the run method synchronized.\
---- B. The class is thread-safe.\
+&check; B. The class is thread-safe.\
 --- C. We can make the class thread-safe, if we make the foo method static.\
 --- D. This code throws an exception at runtime.